michaelmarzec/michaelmarzec.github.io/_posts/2024-01-29-nba_winning_time.md

 <h3 style="text-align: center;"><a href="https://nbawp.com/"><ins>nbawp.com</ins></a></h3>

 A basketball team’s performance is captured by the end result: whether a team wins or loses.
 Zooming in, analysts, fans, and curious NBA observers alike will evaluate performance through more detailed lenses, such as a team’s ‘Point Differential.’
 Point Differential is the average of a team’s difference in final score across their games played.
-To many, this is a more insightful analysis of a team’s performance compared to their win-loss record, as simply put: good teams tend to win by more than bad teams, and great teams tend to win by more than good teams.
+To many, this is a more insightful analysis of a team’s performance than their win-loss record, as simply put: good teams tend to win by more than bad teams, and great teams tend to win by more than good teams.
 However, like wins and losses, Point Differential focuses on the final score.
 I propose we take a look at every moment of a basketball game to better capture a team’s performance.

 ### Background